Skip to content

 Analysis Results

-This section presents three chapters of analysis built from a 25-topic LDA model (MALLET, 10,000 iterations) applied to a corpus of 1,100 deduplicated articles from Chronicling America, covering American newspaper coverage of Chinese children between 1880 and 1885.
-The articles were retrieved using seven keyword queries and subsequently deduplicated to isolate original reporting from reprinted wire copy.
-After excluding five noise topics (OCR artifacts and advertising boilerplate), the model yields 20 substantive topics grouped into 9 thematic categories.
-A parallel full corpus of 1,525 articles retaining all reprints enables a comparison between what journalists originally wrote and what readers across the country actually encountered.
+This section presents three chapters of analysis built from a 25-topic LDA model (MALLET, 10,000 iterations) applied to a deduplicated corpus of 1,100 documents from Chronicling America, covering American newspaper coverage of Chinese children between 1880 and 1885.
+The articles were retrieved using seven keyword queries and subsequently processed to reduce repeated boilerplate and copied passages.
+In the deduplicated model, five of the 25 topics were treated as noise, mainly OCR artifacts and advertising boilerplate.
+The remaining 20 substantive topics were grouped into 9 non-noise thematic categories.
+A parallel full corpus of 1,525 articles retaining all reprints enables a comparison between the deduplicated corpus and what readers across the country actually encountered.

 In This Section